mit-mc-clas12/documentation/README.md

 # How to make SubMit.py run from anywhere on a machine:
-1.) add #!/usr/bin/env python2 to top of the SubMit.py file
+1.) add `#!/usr/bin/env python2` to top of the SubMit.py file - might need to use "python" instead of "python2", depending on machine
-2.) cd /usr/bin/
-3.) sudo cp /m# /SubMit.py .
-4.)
-Execute "chmod +x SubMit.py"
+2.) `chmod +x SubMit.py`
+3.) `export PATH=$PATH:/path/to/clas-12-simulations-repo/client/src`
-5.)
-Execute "export PYTHONPATH=/mnt/c/Users/Bobby/Dropbox/Linux/clas12_submit/clas12ocr/" #this allows all SubMit.py to import all needed modules
+4.) `export PYTHONPATH=/path/to/clas-12-simulations-repo` #this allows all SubMit.py to import all needed modules

 Useful commands: